Yandex Cloud

 • View a service network diagram on the Kiali dashboard

-• Route service requests
+• Route requests

 • Simulate a service failure